https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/cystic-fibrosis-related-diabetes/

 Insulin

-Insulin is used to achieve stable blood glucose levels by helping glucose leave the blood and enter the cells where it can be used for energy.
+Insulin is used to aim to keep blood glucose levels in the ideal target range between 4 and 10 mmol/L by helping glucose leave the blood and enter the cells where it can be used for energy.
 The dose of insulin given can be adjusted according to the amount of carbohydrate eaten.

 There are three main food groups: carbohydrate, protein and fat.